 Taiwan urges Beijing to acknowledge Tiananmen crackdown

-Taiwan called on China to atone for the 1989 Tiananmen crackdown on Thursday, as the island marked the anniversary of the day student-led protests were violently crushed by tanks with small vigils of its own.
+Taiwan called on China to officially acknowledge the 1989 Tiananmen crackdown on Thursday, as the island marked the anniversary of the day student-led protests were violently crushed by tanks.

 Hundreds of people were killed during the Communist Party's suppression of demonstrations calling for democratic reforms.